gnfisher/roulette_on_rails/readme.md

-= Roulette
+# Roulette on Rails

-This is a rails 4.2.5 application that simulates a game of roulette.
+This is a rails 4.2.7.1 application that simulates a game of roulette.

 * Players start with $10,000 when created.
 * They will bet between 8 and 15 percent of their money each hand if it isn't